inderdhir/DatWeatherDoe/README.md

 ## Using Location Services

-If using location, please make sure that the app has permission to access location services on MacOS.
+If using location, please make sure that the app has permission to access location services on macOS.

 `System Preferences > Security & Privacy > Privacy > Location Services`